doitintl/cloudrun-cloudsql-psc/README.md

 ## Acknowledgements

- - I would like to extend my heartfelt gratitude to Aarmir Haroon for their invaluable assistance.
+ - I would like to extend my heartfelt gratitude to Aarmir Haroon for his invaluable assistance.
 Your support has been immensely appreciated.